 You can read more about the various sorting and selection algorithms in “IBM 82, 83 and 84 Sorters“, from bitsavers.org.
 The default radix sort is O(N) — that means that it is linear in the amount of data to be sorted, instead of O(N log N) like Quicksort or merge sort, both of which grow much faster than linear time.

-With the side panels removed the large 3/4 HP AC drive motor is revealed, something also lacking in modern laptops.
+With the side panels removed the large 3/4 HP AC drive motor is revealed (not to be mistaken with our modern variable frequency drive motors).
+This is something also lacking in modern laptops.
 It spins the card feed mechanism and the output rollers that deliver cards to the hoppers.

 We don’t have a service manual (and nor does the invaluable bitsavers.org in their IBM/punchedCard/Sorter section), so it will require some reverse engineering from the circuit board.
 At a first glance, all twelve appear to be identical.